Hiring a Sales and Marketing Coach

 Takeaway:

-Training your sales, marketing, customer service, and leadership team will allow you to succeed.
-Hiring additional staff solely dedicated to creating written and video content is highly encouraged.
+Training your sales, marketing, customer service, and leadership teams will allow you to succeed.
+Hiring additional staff solely dedicated to creating written and video content is strongly recommended.

 The Cost of Sales and Marketing Training